im-open/omni-repo-version-map-action/README.md

 ## Recompiling

-If changes are made, you will need to re-compile the action.
+If changes are made to the action's code in this repository, or its dependencies, you will need to re-compile the action.

 ```
 # Installs dependencies and bundles the code